etijskens/et-micc/DEVENV.rst

             - ctest
         done!

-    If you are on one of the VSC clusters, check `Tutorial 7 - Using micc projects on the VSC-clusters`_.
+    If you are on one of the VSC clusters, check Tutorial 7 - Using micc projects on the VSC clusters.

 #.
 Install an IDE.
 For many years I have been using `Eclipse IDE for Scientific Computing`_
     with the `PyDev <https://pydev.org>`_ plugin,  but recently I became addicted to